strongbrewio/strongbrewio.github.io/_posts/2018-02-21-prerendering-angular-apps.md

 - **SEO** (search engine optimization): At the time of writing, SPAs (single-page applications) are harder to index by search engines because the content isn't available on load time.
 Therefore, the application is likely to fail on several SEO requirements.
 - **Initial page load** could be faster: Since the application still needs to be bootstrapped after the page is loaded, there is an initial waiting time until the user can use the application.
 This results in a bad user experience.

 These two problems can be fixed by implementing [SSR (server-side rendering)](https://angular.io/guide/universal).
 SSR executes the Angular application on the server.
 That way the server will actually serve the compiled content in a way that search engine crawlers can read it.
-This is really the best of both worlds: The application will be rendered on the server, but when the JavaScript bundle is loaded, it will turn into an SPA.
+This is really the best of both worlds: The application will be rendered on the server, but when the JavaScript bundle is loaded, it will turn into a SPA.
 That way the application is rich and fast at the same time!

 To optimize our [StrongBrew](https://strongbrew.io) website, we started using this approach.
 It was pretty fast when we ran it locally.
 However, the StrongBrew website is hosted on [Firebase](https://firebase.google.com) and the SSR part was hosted by Firebase functions.